Buy Now, Pay Later Explained: How BNPL Works, Top Providers and Hidden Costs

 Keep total BNPL payments under 10% of your take-home pay.

-Skip BNPL for consumables like food delivery, financing a burrito isn't smart math.
+Skip BNPL for consumables like food delivery.

 Confirm the return policy before checkout (refunds can be slow and complicated with BNPL).

-Verify fees before rescheduling, moving a payment date can trigger fees or interest depending on the provider.
+Verify fees before rescheduling; moving a payment date can trigger fees or interest depending on the provider.

 4 Potentially Better Alternatives to BNPL